-The notification can be configured to be displayed either only once during the lifetime of the subscriber, or the operator can chose to configure a minimum interval in minutes in between notifications.
+The notification can be configured to be displayed either once during the lifetime of the subscriber or at configured minimum interval (in minutes).
 When an interval in minutes is selected, the subscriber will continue to receive notifications messages while browsing.